Hoaper/algos-assignment1/README.md

 # Assignment1 Documentation
-Glad to see you on my assignment1 repository here would be explained a lot of things about tasks :shipit:
+Glad to see you on my Assignment1 repository here would be explained a lot of things about tasks :shipit:

+## Main.java file
+**It's the entry-point  class that connect CLI with modules of solved tasks.**
+**Below will be described every function that used to solve problems.**

-## :heavy_plus_sign: Task 1 (src)[src/task1.java]
+## :heavy_plus_sign: Task 1 [module src](src/task1.java)
 **Description**: *Return the minimum value of an array*

 **Explanation**: Base case: `n=1`, then we return the first element of the array